 Evelyn Geok Peng Ong

 Evelyn is a Consultant Paediatric Surgeon, Birmingham Children’s Hospital, Paediatric HPB & Transplant Surgeon, Liver Unit at Birmingham Children's Hospital NHS Foundation Trust.
 She was born in Hong Kong but trained at the Royal Free Hospital School of Medicine, University of London, graduating with a degree in Basic Medical Sciences with Pharmacology alongside her medical degree.

 Her surgical training has taken her to New Zealand and back with a brief research sojourn at the Institute of Child Health, London.
 In 2010 Evelyn was appointed as Consultant Paediatric Hepatobiliary and Transplant Surgeon at the Birmingham Children’s Hospital.
 The Liver Unit has gone on to be awarded an outstanding commendation by the CQC.

-Evelyn is currently the Clinical Lead for Ordercomms and Electronic Prescribing at the Trust as well as serving as Honorary Secretary to BAPS from 2017-2020.
+Evelyn is currently the Clinical Lead for Ordercomms and Electronic Prescribing at the Trust as well as serving as Honorary Secretary to British Association of Paediatric Surgeons (BAPS) from 2017-2020.